By Subject, A-G

 • The Fine Art Rep role is a chance to extend knowledge of art as much as representing the course, and is advertised to students as such;

-• Following one to one reviews specific targets are set, and for those aiming for A/A* additional targets are offered.
+• Following one to one reviews specific targets are set, and for those aiming for A/A* additional targets are offered;

 • Differentiated tasks in lessons;